 Meningitis is the inflammation of the meninges (the covering membranes of the brain and the spinal cord).
-Meningitis begins when a causative agent enters on the central nervous system through the blood, CSF, or through the mouth or nose.
+Meningitis begins when a causative agent enters the central nervous system through the blood, CSF, or through the mouth or nose.
 The invading organism will trigger an inflammatory response.
 The inflammation may cause increased intracranial pressure, disrupted blood supply, and possible thrombosis or rupture.

 Common Types of Meningitis